Kaadhal Kondein: Plot

-In 2003, Vinod (Dhanush), an orphan, has grown up under the care of church father Rozario (Nagesh).
+In 2003, Vinod, an orphan, has grown up under the care of church father Rozario.
 He is an introvert but a genius.
-He scores well in his +2 exams and gets free admission into one of the top engineering colleges in Tamil Nadu.
-He is forcibly sent to Chennai to college by Rozario where he is a complete misfit in class.
-Though shunned by the rest of his class, Divya (Sonia Agarwal) becomes his friend, and he gradually warms up to her.
+He scores well in his 12th grade exams and gets free admission into one of the top engineering colleges in Tamil Nadu.
+He is forcibly sent to Madras to study in an engineering college, where he is a complete misfit in class.
+Though shunned by the rest of his class, Divya, a fellow student, becomes his best friend, and he gradually warms up to her.
 Vinod excels in his studies, and everyone begins to see him differently.
-His feelings for Divya soon turn into love, but he realizes that Divya considers him only as a friend and learns that she is in love with another classmate, Aadhi (Sudeep).
+His feelings for Divya soon turn into love, but he realises that Divya considers him only as a friend and learns that she is in love with another classmate, Aadhi.

 Divya's father is enraged on learning of her love.
 He locks her up in her room and prevents her from contacting anyone.
 Vinod comes and requests to meet her on the pretext of purchasing second-hand clothes for himself.
 Pitying Vinod, her father allows him to meet Divya.
-Vinod escapes with Divya and convinces her that she will meet Aadhi in Ooty.
-Vinod has set up a secret place in Ooty to execute his plan of wooing Divya.
+Vinod escapes with Divya and convinces her that she will meet Aadhi in Araku Valley.
+Vinod has set up a secret place in Araku to execute his plan of wooing Divya.
 He makes her stay with him, while convincing her to stay by talking about Aadhi's arrival.
 On one such day, he reveals information about his past.

-In 1995, near the forest of Hosur, a gang runs a brick factory which employs only children as labour.
+In 1995, near the forest of Chilakaluripet, a gang runs a brick factory which employs only children as labour.
 The gang's leader is a ruthless money-lending lady who buys orphans for work.
 The boys and girls are enslaved under highly inhuman conditions and work for 16 hours a day.
 Vinod, a 13-year-old-boy, is sold by his uncle and aunt for money after his parents died in an accident.
 He befriends three boys and one girl of the same age.
 One day, Vinod tries to inform the cruelty the children are exposed, to an officer who later accepts a bribe and leaves.
 He is then sent to solitary confinement within a metal box under the sun as punishment.
 Vinod's female friend agrees to the sexual advances made by the owners husband in exchange for freeing Vinod from the metal box, yet she dies during the sexual assault and the murder is covered up.
-Weeks later, the boys, lead by Vinod, rebel and kill the entire gang.
+Weeks later, the boys, led by Vinod, rebel and kill the entire gang.
 They manage to vandalise the place and escape, following which the government takes over the plant, and all children are admitted into an orphanage run by Father Rozario.